 Note Axes cannot be tabbed.
 From GUIDE, you cannot include ActiveX® components in the tab order.

 When you create a UI, GUIDE sets the tab order at each level to be the order in which you add components to that level in the Layout Editor.
 This may not be the best order for the user.

 Note Tab order also affects the stacking order of components.
 If components overlap, those that appear lower in the tabbing order, are drawn on top of those that appear higher in the order.

-The figure in the following UI contains an axes component, a slider, a panel, static text, and a pop-up menu.
+The following UI contains an axes component, a slider, a panel, static text, and a pop-up menu.
 Of these, only the slider, the panel, and the pop-up menu at the figure level can be tabbed.
 The panel contains three push buttons, which can all be tabbed.